South Carolina General Assembly

 In performance of a legal duty, the first responder may direct a person to stand a reasonable distance away, not to exceed twenty-five feet.

-(D) A person who violates the provisions of this section is guilty of a misdemeanor and, upon conviction, must be fined not more than five hundred dollars and imprisoned not more than sixty days.
+(D) A person who violates the provisions of this section is guilty of a misdemeanor and, upon conviction, must be fined not more than five hundred dollars and imprisoned not more than thirty days.

 SECTION 3.
 This act takes effect upon approval by the Governor.